wout/packlink.cr/README.md

   .all
 ```

-Finally, you can also avoid the method chain and use a named tuple or hash:
+Finally, you can also avoid the method chain and use a `NamedTuple` or `Hash`:

 ```crystal
 services = Packlink::Service.all(query: {